I currently have solar panels on about 35% of the roof area of my house, and I have reduced my electricity cost to…

 So, from a pure capacity and distribution infrastructure point of view, all current electric power generation facilities could be replaced by distributed local generation and storage, using the current grid.

-One thought on “I currently have solar panels on about 35% of the roof area of my house, and I have reduced my electricity cost to…”
+One Reply to “I currently have solar panels on about 35% of the roof area of my house, and I have reduced my electricity cost to…”

 1. This assessment is correct.
 There are, however, complications to implementation which we are resolving now.
 There are fundamental design shortcomings in much of the existing residential grid-tied solar assets.
 The problem is complex, both technical and regulatory, in adding storage capacity to these existing installations.